Kills & Prevents Yeast: A Brief Guide

 Experimental Option

 • Lufenuron 3 mg for 3 days in a row of each 14 days.
-Repeat this cycle four times for a complete treatment.; and
+Repeat this cycle four times for a complete treatment.

 Considerations for Choosing a Yeast Resistance Option